-candidates and led by a Field Mentor, or candidates can enlist four to six ministers who will covenant with them to serve as a Ministry Support Group.
+The Cohort Director will normally assign candidates to a peer group made up of other D.Min. candidates.
+In some cases candidates can enlist four to six ministers who will covenant with them to serve as a Ministry Support Group.
 They will meet with the group periodically.
 The peer group will provide the Cohort Director with reports as he requests.
 Field Mentors are encouraged but not required to participate in the Ministry Support Group.